 The board has also moved to “essential visiting” at its hospitals for at least 14 days.

 Colin Smyth said: “Nearly two years into the pandemic, this latest wave of the virus has brought our fantastic NHS to its knees.

 “Even before Covid, our amazing health service staff were dealing with huge waiting lists but the pandemic has exacerbated that problem and put many clinics, operations and treatments on hold for months.

 “As a result, the NHS is being forced to play catch up and we are seeing on a weekly basis that some NHS boards are being forced to cancel routine operations and clinics.

 “I fear that it will take years for the NHS to be able to get back to the waiting time levels we saw before Covid.

-“The Scottish Government has been too slow in implementing a recovery plan for the NHS and putting in place the resources needed to get services back up and running.
+“The Scottish Government was too slow in implementing a recovery plan for the NHS and putting in place the resources help our struggling health boards.
 The time for words is long over, we need action.”